Do you get a couple scam texts a week like us? Learn how to spot this incredibly popular scam like a pro by keeping these key tips in mind.

 The scammers will text you and attempt to impersonate a business youâre familiar with.
 The text may say that itâs coming from a trusted and well-known brand such as Netflix, Amazon, a bank, an internet provider, and so on.
 The scammers find creative ways to lure you into providing sensitive info, such as your credit card information, usually with the goal of stealing your money or your identity.

-They may spark your curiosity by saying youâre owed a refund due to overpayment or you missed your parcel delivery.
-They may also use scare tactics such as threatening to close your accounts or arresting you if you donât comply.
-Sometimes they will simply pretend that they need to verify your identity or update your payment method.
+Scam texts may spark your curiosity by saying youâre owed a refund due or that you missed your package delivery.
+They may use scare tactics and threaten to close your accounts or arrest you if you donât comply.
+Sometimes they will pretend they need to verify your identity or update your payment method.

 Red flags that itâs a scam text

-- Claims to come from a credible organization or familiar brand
+- Claims to be a credible organization or familiar brand

 - A tone of urgency that asks you to take immediate action